Introduction

 Accuracy and Performance

-The GPS system in the Suunto 7 is known for its reliability, thanks to its integration with multiple satellite systems, including GPS, GLONASS, and Galileo.
-This multi-satellite approach enhances the watch’s ability to maintain a strong and accurate signal, even in challenging environments like dense forests or urban canyons.
+The Suunto 7 is said to be an accurate GPS, as it benefited from the integration of multiple satellite systems, namely GPS, GLONASS, and Galileo.
+Having access to many satellite systems enhances the watch’s capabilities to hold a strong and accurate signal even in some challenging ambient conditions like dense forests or urban canyons.

 Strengths: